We need to calculate the numbers of office hours between 2 dates.

 0 Votes

-Arjan Meester posted about 2 months ago
+Arjan Meester posted 3 months ago

 Is my previous comment received?
 I cant see it.
 Hereby the screenshot I mentioned